Colin Greathead1

 #14189, b.
 1820, d.
 1899

-Sarah Greathead was born in 1820 in Pennsylvania, USA.1 She was the daughter of Thomas Williams Greathead and Frances Sarah Hux.1 In the census of 1 June 1830 in Dublin, Bedford County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead The 1830 US Federal census only lists the names of the head of the household.
+Sarah Greathead was born in 1820 in Dublin, Bedford County, Pennsylvania, USA.1,2 She was the daughter of Thomas Williams Greathead and Frances Sarah Hux.1 In the census of 1 June 1830 in Dublin, Bedford County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead The 1830 US Federal census only lists the names of the head of the household.
 The remainder are listed as numbers within age groups.
-So the relationship has been assumed, howvere there must have been another male child aged between 5-10.2 In the census of 1 June 1840 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead The 1840 US Federal census only lists the names of the head of the household.
+So the relationship has been assumed, however there must have been another male child aged between 5-10.3 In the census of 1 June 1840 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead The 1840 US Federal census only lists the names of the head of the household.
 The remainder are listed as numbers within age groups.
 So the relationship has been assumed.
-Also in the household were two people I cannot identify, both are female, one aged 20-30 the other aged 30-40.3 In the census of 1 June 1850 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead.4,5 In the census of 1 June 1860 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead.6 Sarah was listed as the head of the family of on the census of 10 June 1880 in McConnellsburg, Fulton County, Pennsylvania, USA, Sarah was living with her sister Ettie and was listed as keeping house.7 She died in 1899 in Pennsylvania, USA.1 She was buried in 1899 in Fulton Cemetery - McConnellsburg Methodist, Fulton County, Pennsylvania, USA.1
+Also in the household were two people I cannot identify, both are female, one aged 20-30 the other aged 30-40.4 In the census of 1 June 1850 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead.5,6 In the census of 1 June 1860 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead.7 In the census of 1 June 1870 in Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead Sarah was keeping house.8 Sarah was listed as the head of the family of on the census of 10 June 1880 in McConnellsburg, Fulton County, Pennsylvania, USA, Sarah was living with her sister Ettie and was listed as keeping house.9 Sarah died in 1899 in McConnellsburg, Pennsylvania, USA.1 Sarah was buried in 1899 in Fulton Cemetery - McConnellsburg Methodist, Fulton County, Pennsylvania, USA.1,10

 Sources of Information